SMosegaard/cds-vis/assignments/assignment-2/README.md

  mean=0.2812, std=0.008556 using {'max_iter': 300, 'tol': 1}
 ```
 *(This is the output of the LR tuning)*

+"Best Accuracy for 0.30138 using the parameters {'max_iter': 100, 'penalty': 'l1', 'tol': 0.1} "
+the table will only be printed and not saved...

 The best parameters will then be imported to the main script and used to fit the classifier.